globus-labs/solvation-energy-ml/external-validation/README.md

 # External Validation

-Assess the performance of the model using data not included in training the model and data from different sources.
+Assess the performance and establish domains of applicability using data not included in training the model.

-Requires the results from the `mpnn` folders
+Requires the results from the `mpnn-gpu` folder